sushiswap/sushi-docs/docs/Tutorials/How to create a Miso auction.md

 ![](/img/tutimg/htcamo/htcamo11.png)

-On this page you can add a ton of information, it's a good idea to make sure to document your project as much as possible so users will feel confident to participate in your auction!
+On this page you can add a ton of information - it's a good idea to make sure to document your project as much as possible so users will feel confident to participate in your auction!

 When done editing, make sure to save the changes at the bottom of the page; since this is an onchain action, you will have to sign a transaction.
 Once the transaction has gone through, the changes will appear on the auction page for all.